Course Outline

 Part 4: Discussion on the Risk Management Process

-An in-depth discussion of the risk management process, including an introduction to various mechanisms for risk mitigation and approaches.
-Group activities will be incorporated to reinforce understanding of process steps:
+An in-depth exploration of the risk management process, including various methods for risk mitigation and approaches.
+Group activities will be integrated to reinforce understanding of the process steps.
+These activities include:

 1. The 4Cs